Jycreyn/bunkerweb-templates/TEMPLATE_GUIDE.md

 You can deliver templates in two ways:

+1. **UI Raw import (recommended)** – From the BunkerWeb web UI, open the `Templates` page, click **Create new template**, switch to **Raw** mode, paste the contents of `template.json`, and add any referenced config files using the in-browser editor before saving.
+This is the fastest way to test or share a template without packaging a plugin.
-1. **Plugin bundle** – Place the template directory inside a plugin’s `templates/` folder (as shown above).
+2. **Plugin bundle** – Place the template directory inside a plugin’s `templates/` folder (as shown above).
 When the plugin is installed, the template becomes available automatically.
-2. **UI upload** – From the BunkerWeb web UI, open the `Templates` page and upload the `template.json` (and its accompanying configs as a zip archive).
-This is the quickest path for testing or sharing a template without packaging a plugin.

 Regardless of the delivery method, keep the folder layout identical so users can switch between approaches effortlessly.